Han’s cafe back-pays workers to avoid court action for wage theft

 A Han’s Cafe outlet south of Perth will back-pay 16 workers $27,086 in order to avoid court action.

 The Fair Work Ombudsman offered Theo Sayoco and his company the chance to enter into an Enforceable Undertaking (EU).

-The agreement means the business will not face court action for stealing wages from its workers.
+The business will not face court action for the wage theft as a result.

-In addiiton, it will also make a contrition payment of $2,000 to the Commomwealth Government’s Consolidated Revenue Fund.
+Additionally, it will make a contrition payment of $2,000 to the Commonwealth Government’s Consolidated Revenue Fund.

 Agreements send wrong message

-“Under the Court-Enforceable Undertaking, the company will improve its payroll process and undertake external audits to ensure that staff are receiving their correct entitlements, which will particularly benefit young or migrant workers who are unaware of their rights at work,” she said.
+“Under the Court-Enforceable Undertaking, the company will improve its payroll process and undertake external audits to ensure that staff are receiving their correct entitlements, which will particularly benefit young or migrant workers who are unaware of their rights at work.”

 To contact our team at WAGETHEFT.net.au, please call

 To connect with us, please follow us on